 How do I join?

 Anyone with an active Partisan membership is welcome to join our Slack.
 If you wish to do so, go to the Members’ Area of your account and click the link for your invitation.
-You can also ask another volunteer to add you — we just need your email address to get you set up.
+You can also ask another volunteer to add you — we just need your email address — or email email@example.com.

 How do I use it?

 Slack has its own starter guide for new members.

 After you’re set up, one of the first things you’ll probably want to do is join the channels of interest to you.
 Each working group has its own and you can join as little or many as you like, and each team has one.
 Click on ‘channels’ on the left-hand menu, which will bring up a list of all the available channels.

 Posting messages: Try and keep everything you say in one message (press shift and enter to make a new paragraph without sending).
 To reply to someone’s message, make a thread by hovering over their message and pressing the speech bubble.

 Tagging: To tag a person, type @ then their username.
 To tag a channel, use # then type the channel name.